 Talking About Money with Your Significant Other

-If you are married or share your finances with a significant other, it’s vital to talk about finances with them regularly.
+If you are married or share your finances with a significant other, it’s vital to talk about finances with them regularly and setting a budget.
 That’s because you need to ensure you are both on the same page regarding savings.
 Often, one partner is a saver while the other is more relaxed about spending, which can be a source of tension.
 Take time each month to sit down and look over all your accounts.